 BARBARA GRUNTAL ALLEN

-- Emma Goldberg Liu '14, soprano, came to Skidmore having studied voice for one year at Fiorella LaGuardia High School.
+Soprano, came to Skidmore having studied voice for one year at Fiorella LaGuardia High School.
 Since her freshman year, she has participated in the Skidmore Chorus, Vocal Chamber Ensemble, and has frequently been a featured soprano soloist.
-Emma has sung in Master Classes, and has performed in the “Singing In Spring” and “Falling for Song” department voice recitals.
-During her junior year, while studying abroad in Paris, Emma expanded her French repertoire.
-After being a featured artist in the Marcella Sembrich Opera Museum's Showcase of Young Performers in early June, Emma spent the rest of the summer in Graz, Austria, studying Lieder at the American Institute of Musical Studies.
-In addition to being accepted into the Lieder program, Emma was accepted into the highly competitive opera program which is usually reserved for graduate level and professional singers.
+Emma has sung in master classes and performed in the “Singing In Spring” and “Falling for Song” department voice recitals.
+During her junior year, while studying in Paris, Emma expanded her French repertoire.
+After being a featured artist in the Marcella Sembrich Opera Museum's Showcase of Young Performers in early June, Emma spent the rest of the summer in Graz, Austria, studying lieder at the American Institute of Musical Studies.
+She was also accepted into the highly competitive opera program, which is usually reserved for graduate-level and professional singers.

 LOUIS EDGAR JOHNS

-- Filene scholar Alexandra Zabludoff '15 has done superb work at Skidmore.
+Has done superb work at Skidmore.
 She participated in a challenging recording project with Grammy-award engineer Adam Abeshouse.
-She attended master classes by Wendy Young, Jeremy Denk and Gabriela Montero.
+She attended master classes by Wendy Young, Jeremy Denk, and Gabriela Montero.
 She has worked backstage at Zankel and helped archive recorded performances.
 Besides her student responsibilities, she has found time to tutor in the Music Department’s Piano Lab and evaluate a local piano teacher’s students.
-She participated in a shared recital including compositions by Samuel Barber, Esta Blood, and Bach’s D minor Concerto.
+She participated in a shared recital including compositions by Samuel Barber, Esta Blood, and Bach’s D minor concerto.
 Sasha’s signature Bach performance is a cluster of energy!